BlockSigner/cove/site/content/english/hr.md

 {{< content >}}
 {{% heading %}}
 # Get identified
-This will unlock the highest e-signature standard available – QES. <br class="hide-for-mobile">All you need is a valid travel document (ID or passport).
+This will unlock the highest e-signature standard available – QES.
+All you need is a valid travel document (ID or passport).
 {{% /heading %}}
 {{< picture "create-identity" 385 "A magnifying glass enlarges the image of a woman in a passport" >}}
 {{< /content >}}